 The EU Animal Health Law (AHL) presents an unprecedented opportunity to eliminate the illegal puppy trade.
 The AHL will apply in all EU member states from 21 April 2021.
 The overall aim of the AHL is to provide prevention, protection and control measures against transmissible animal diseases.

-The AHL requires that all sellers and breeders, transporters and assembly centers of dogs, cats and ferrets to register their establishments with the national government*.
-This is a turning point towards phasing out the illegal puppy trade because the AHL provides traceability of all breeders and sellers establishments; this is important because it also helps to provide a way of identifying unscrupulous sellers and breed.
+The AHL requires that all sellers and breeders, transporters and assembly centers of dogs, cats and ferrets to register their establishments with the national government.
+This is a turning point towards phasing out the illegal puppy trade because the AHL provides traceability of all breeders and sellers establishments; this is important because it also helps to provide a way of identifying unscrupulous sellers and breeders.

 FOUR PAWS Model Solution

 The AHL can also help to address the illegal online trade because it provides transparency.
 The way in which this can be achieved is for the national governments to create digital national establishment registration databases and for registrations numbers to be allocated to all breeders and sellers who register their establishments.
-Classified ad sites should be legally required to verify the registration number via the registration database before an ad goes live.
+Classified ad sites should be legally required to verify the registration number before an ad goes live.
 If a seller is not registered, they should ideally not be allowed to sell online.
 Registration should be made as simple as possible and cover both private and commercial sellers.
 Most unscrupulous sellers/breeders will not want to be register their establishment because it means that they can be identified and traced.
-This system would provide a very good starting point for traceability of breeders and sellers helping to reduce the illegal online puppy trade.
+This system would provide a very good starting point for traceability of breeders and sellers and help to reduce the illegal online puppy trade.

 To make individual pets fully traceable, it is crucial that animals are microchipped and registered on a national Identification and Registration (I&R) database by a vet.
 To facilitate full traceability there would need to be a legal requirement for these databases to include data covering all the stakeholders involved in an animal’s life: the breeder, the seller, the transporter (ideally including their status and registration number as specified under the AHL) and the microchipping vet.
-Only then, will competent authorities be able to find out the origin of every sick animal, as well as the whereabouts of any stakeholder involved with that.
+Only then, will competent authorities be able to find out the origin of every sick animal, as well as the whereabouts of any stakeholder involved.